-My personal top 10 starts with Atlas Copco, which I have had in my portfolio for almost two years.
+Dr. Stern's personal top 10 starts with Atlas Copco, which he has had in my portfolio for almost two years.
 On place three, there was Investor, an investment vehicle of the Wallenberg family.
 They also have reasonable wages for the managers.
-However, I decided against Investor in the end because I can simply buy the stocks from Investor’s portfolio myself and thereby save the costs for the management company – which has almost 100 highly qualified experts on their payroll.
+However, he decided against Investor in the end because he can simply buy the stocks from Investor’s portfolio himself and thereby save the costs for the management company – which has almost 100 highly qualified experts on their payroll.

-In the end, I decided to buy security service provider Securitas, which is on place 7 of my personal top 10.
+In the end, he decided to buy security service provider Securitas, which is on place 7 of his personal top 10.
 Security is a business that is unlikely to lose importance, and our analyses revealed good stock rankings for Securitas across the board.
-The financial facts therefore indicate that investing in the company is a good idea.
+The financial facts, therefore, indicate that investing in the company is a good idea.